navn0306/CensusAnalyser/README.md

 UseCase2- Ability for the analyser to load the Indian States Code Information from a csv file
 - Create CSVStates Class to load the CSV Data - Use Iterator to load the data - Check with StateCensusAnalyser to ensure number of record matches

+TestCase6- Given the States Code CSV file, Check to ensure the Number of Record matches.
+-This is Happy Test Case where the records are checked.